-SiteMod is a Python tool to perform server-wide modifications on web pages.
-This allows you to modify standard features on hundreds of web pages at a time to deal with unexpected changes to your website.
+SiteMod is a Python tool from the AAIMI Project to perform server-wide modifications on web pages.
+This allows you to modify text and code on hundreds of web pages at a time to deal with unexpected changes to your website.

 Let's say you write a lot of articles, and for some topics you like to include helpful links to a specific external website to help your readers.
 Now imagine that website shuts down, and you have an unknown number of articles with links helpfully pointing to a site that doesn't exist.
 If you only have a few articles you could easily open each file and change the link to an alternative site.
 But what if you have hundreds of articles?

 Another scenario would be a product re-branding.
-If you decide to rename a product you feature heavily on your website, I can take hours of work combing through each page, and you are almost certain to miss a few instances.
+If you decide to rename a product you feature heavily on your website, it can take hours of work combing through each page, and you are almost certain to miss a few instances.

 The first task I set AaimiSiteMod was to modify links on Anth's Computer Cave as part of the transition to HTTPS.
 The program crawled every page in the Cave and converted every old 'http://anthscomputercave.com' link to 'https://anthscomputercave.com'.
 Although there were only one or two of these old http hard links on each page, changing these manually on 120 pages would have taken me hours and invited typos and other mistakes.
-AaimiSiteMod ripped through the hundred-odd pages in a couple of minutes.
+AaimiSiteMod ripped through the hundred-odd pages in a couple of seconds.